 Skip to main content

-Manage the local license used for paid production-coverage features.
+Manage the local license used for paid runtime-coverage features.

 Verification is offline against an Ed25519 public key compiled into the binary.
 Only the trial and refresh flows make network requests to api.fallow.cloud.